section-engineering-education/engineering-education/content/articles/building-a-qa-web-application/index.md

 We have successfully built a Q&A web application.

 Please find the complete code for this tutorial [here](https://colab.research.google.com/drive/1pQ5laoIMBXXZcx2HIxHncXefEgtqJ4uo?usp=sharing).
-Also, you can access the Anvil Q&A web application [here](https://CQFZO3BMKH73MVY3.anvil.app/MK7W2ABMSJKEQQR2AB3RP73C)
+You can also access the Anvil Q&A web application [here](https://CQFZO3BMKH73MVY3.anvil.app/MK7W2ABMSJKEQQR2AB3RP73C)

 ### Conclusion
 That's our Q&A web application built from scratch.
 It is relatively straightforward.

 If you would like to deploy the web application to a wider audience, you can use the `Publish this app` option on the top-right corner of the Anvil app.
 It will generate a private link that you can show to your users or embed on your website.

 Happy coding!